-Ning Yi contributes money to isolate the sick and buy medicine to control the epidemic.
-His wealth comes from his ability to weave an expensive type of fabric, which he learned while imprisoned.
+Unexpectedly, an epidemic breaks out and spreads toward the capital.
+Ning Yi contributes money to isolate the sick and to buy medicine to control the epidemic.
+His wealth comes from his ability to weave silk fabric, which he learned while imprisoned.
 The Emperor considers Ning Yi’s contribution and releases him.

 Ning Yi and Xin Ziyan reminisce about the past.
 Eight years ago, third prince Ning Qiao was the perfect candidate to become the next emperor.
 Unfortunately, he was framed for treason and killed.

 At the Qiu clan, there is another young lady of marriageable age.
 Her name is Feng Zhiwei (NI NI), and she is Qiu Shangqi’s niece.
 For the past couple of years, she dresses as a young man to attend school for her lazy brother, Feng Hao.
 Now that Zhiwei is 18 years old, her mother wants her to stop.
 If people find out, Zhiwei’s reputation will be ruined.